Quantum representation of finite groups: Quantum representation

-The idea of quantum representation of finite groups is not novel.
-The Pauli group is a $16$ elements matrix group isomorphic to $C_4\circ D_4$, the central product of a cyclic group of order $4$ and the dihedral group of order $8$.
-Still, its quantum representation only has $4$ elements and is isomorphic to $C_2\times C_2$ ($\times$ for the direct product), which is abelian.
-The Pauli matrices are anti-commute, but quantum Pauli gates commute to a global phase.
+We use a small example to highlight the importance of faithfulness in the definition.
+The Pauli group is a $16$ elements matrix group isomorphic to $C_4\circ D_4$, the central product of the cyclic group of order $4$ and the dihedral group of order $8$.
+However, its quantum representation only has $4$ elements and is isomorphic to $C_2\times C_2$ ($\times$ for the direct product), which is abelian.
+Pauli matrices are anti-commute, but quantum Pauli gates commute to a global phase.
+Instead of different matrices, our definition focuses on the distinction between different quantum operations.
+In Section \ref{application}, we elaborate on the crucial role of this distinction in quantum algorithms.
+But in this section, we start with reinterpreting famous examples using our definition.

-In Shor's algorithm \cite{shor1994algorithms} for finding prime factors $p$ and $q$ of an integer $N$, a random integer $1<a<N$ is selected, and the quantum circuit is designed to find the period $r$ such that $a^r=1 \mod N$.
+In Shor's algorithm \cite{shor1994algorithms} for finding the prime factors $p$ and $q$ of an integer $N$, a random integer $1<a<N$ is selected, and the quantum circuit is designed to find the period $r$ such that $a^r=1 \mod N$.
 The operators of quantum modular exponentiation (QME), denoted as $Ua^{2^i}$ for $0\leq i < 2n$ with $n=\lceil\log_2 N\rceil$, transform any $\ket{x}$ into $\ket{x\times a^{2^i} \mod N}$.
 For any $i$, if we apply $r$ operators $Ua^{2^i}$ one after the other, we will always transform $\ket{x}$ back to itself.
-Additionally, though it is useless for application, any $Ua^{2^i}$ can be generated with $2^i$ operators $Ua^{2^0}$.
+Additionally, although it is useless for applications, any $Ua^{2^i}$ can be generated with $2^i$ operators $Ua^{2^0}$.
 Combining these two pieces of information, we can see that $Ua^{2^i}$ are elements of the quantum representation of $C_r$ with one generator $Ua^{2^0}$.
 Here, we re-interpret Shor's algorithm with our definition of quantum representation, which is unsurprising because Shor's inspiration came from Simon's algorithm to solve the hidden subgroup problem (defined in the following) when $G$ is abelian.
 When the input state of QME is $\ket{1}$ as demanded by the algorithm, after applying all the $Ua^{2^i}$ operators controlled by the uniform superposition, the output of the QME register becomes the superposition (usually not uniform) of $\ket{a^i \mod N}$ for $0\leq i < r$, which is the superposition of $C_r$-torsor.
 In particular, $C_r$-torsor is a subset of $C_{\varphi\left(N\right)}$-torsor, where $\varphi$ is the Euler's totient function and $\varphi\left(N\right)=\left(p-1\right)\times\left(q-1\right)$.